nert-nlp/cgel/README.md

 **Folders**
 - `analysis/`: scripts for analysing the datasets, incl. edit distance
 - `convertor/`: includes conversion rules in DepEdit script + outputs from conversion, with a simple Flask web interface for local testing in the browser (English text > automatic UD w/ Stanza > CGEL)
-- `datasets/`: all the final output datasets, incl. gold UD for the gold CGEL data (more detailed description TBD)
+- `datasets/`: all the final datasets
 - `figures/`: figures for papers/posters and code for generating them
 - `scripts/`: one-off scripts that were used to clean/restructure data
 - `test/`: validation tests